FAQs

 BSFT was developed by Olga Hervis and Jose Szapocznik at the University of Miami in the 1970’s.
 Hervis is the Executive Director and Lead Master Trainer of the Family Therapy Training Institute of Miami (FTTIM) for the dissemination of BSFT® training programs.

 Most any family with a youth identified patient with either internalizing or externalizing symptoms will indeed respond favorably to the BSFT® intervention.
+The best kids for BSFT are 6-18 years of age, and could include, among other things, any one of these factors:

 • those with internalizing and externalizing symptoms,